Posted in Recipes on 18.12.2017

 - No need to wash the frying pan, simply add the leeks and garlic to it along with a drizzle of olive oil and saute gently until the leeks start to soften

 - Add the fresh herbs, veggie stock cube, mushrooms and crumbled chestnuts.
-Cook over a medium heat, stirring occasionally, for 3-4 minutes then stir in the cheese.
+Cook over a medium heat, stirring occasionally, for 3-4 minutes then stir in the vegan cream cheese.
 Take off the heat and allow to cool while you squeeze the spinach

 - Squeeze as much liquid out of the spinach as you can.
 I do this in a few small batches, using a clean t-towel, twisting the ball of spinach in the t-towel